oskar-gmerek/finalCapstone/email_simulator/README.md

 ## Credits
-This project was created by @oskar-gmerek as part of the HyperionDev Software Engineering Bootcamp.
+This project was created by [Oskar Gmerek](https://github.com/oskar-gmerek) as part of the HyperionDev Software Engineering Bootcamp.